Deltara3/joycontrol/README.md

 - using controllers by running the "Controller" command once connected to the Switch (see Supported Controllers for a list of currently working gamepads)

 ## Supported Controllers
-- Xbox One Wireless Controller (SomeWhatHappyDuk did most of it, I added support for home via the guide button, and the stick clicks)
+- Xbox One Wireless Controller
 - More planned soon

 ## Installation